 Symbols found in the image: She is usually seated between two pillars.
 One is dark, the other light (yin~yang, female~male; polarizing opposites).
 Sometimes she has a Sphinx, black cat or raven as a guardian or familiar that can communicate between other dimensions.
 She is often depicted holding a set of keys (to unlock other dimensions; other worlds) and a book of shadows, magic, mysteries, or even a diary.
 Above her head, like a headdress is a crescent moon with the two tips pointing towards the sky (she is the maiden, virgin Goddess or crescent aspect of the moon).
 Sometimes her face is partially veiled or there is a curtain hiding something in the background.
 She doesn’t show much in her facial expression and her clothing tends to be long, unrevealing and either blue or rather dark.
 There is an aura o f mystery.
 She could be depicted as a fortuneteller or a biker chick that patrols the sacred sites at night.

-Movies: Dead Man Walking (Sister Helen) and King Arthur (Morgan).
+Movies: Dead Man Walking (Sister Helen) and King Arthur (Morgan), and Joan of Arc.

 Description: Ancient/Modern Examples: Virgin Mary, the Pagan high priestess, sorceress, psychic healers, Delphi Oracles, Sphinx, parapsychologists and fortunetellers.
 The High Priestess has to do with our independence, and self-study, intuitive and psychic development, mystery and the magic arts.
 She represents a gypsy, witch or free spirited woman though she has a tendency to be secretive and guarded.